docpad/docpad-plugin-cleanurls/README.md

 ### `collectionName`
 You can use this plugin configuration option (defaults to `html`) to tell the cleanurls plugin to use your own custom collection for which documents to apply cleanurls to.

-For insstance, if you are wanting to remove all cleanurls for all documents that have `cleanurls: false` in the meta data, then you could do the following in your docpad configuration file:
+For instance, if you are wanting to remove all cleanurls for all documents that have `cleanurls: false` in the meta data, then you could do the following in your docpad configuration file:

 ``` coffee
 # Define a custom collection for cleanurls that ignores the documents we don't want